 The premium will be charged when placing the GSLO, including where this is done by changing an existing pending regular stop-loss or trailing stop-loss order to a GSLO.

-Half of the GSLO premium (50%) will be refunded to you if the GSLO is subsequently cancelled before it has been executed.
+The GSLO premium (100%) will be refunded to you if the GSLO is subsequently cancelled before it has been executed.
 An additional premium is not required to modify an existing GSLO.

 If you wish to place, modify or cancel a GSLO, you need to ensure that you have sufficient available funds in your account to cover any increase in position margin as a result.
 Failure to pay any GSLO premium due in full may result in your GSLO being rejected removed.